marta-gl0/lab1-git-race-marta-gl0/REPORT.md

 **- Describe what was generated with AI assistance:** All the KDoc documentation and the OpenAPI/Swagger annotations added to *HelloController.kt*; the implemented modifications and newly added tests under *src/main/test*; and the additional CSS rules introduced in *styles.css*.

-**- Percentage of AI-assisted vs. original work:** Approximately 50% AI-assisted / 50% human-authored and reviewed — the AI generated initial KDoc blocks, OpenAPI annotations and test/style scaffolding; a human developer performed review, corrections, completion, integration and final validation.
+**- Percentage of AI-assisted vs. original work:** Approximately 50% AI-assisted / 50% human-authored and reviewed.
+All the AI generated initial KDoc blocks, OpenAPI annotations and test/style scaffolding were reviewed, corrected, completed and integrated successfully.

 **- Any modifications made to AI-generated code:**
   - Content corrections in KDoc blocks (clarified summaries).